 This time I was experimenting with layers and Kathy McGuire's frozen pond technique, which usually has Running Hot Chowder dots sandwiched between two other glazes.
 In this case, I started with Archie's Base all over, then large sponged Chowder dots, covered by Blue Rutile.
 Then I did smaller dots of Chowder between the large ones, which I could no longer see, so not sure if the new ones landed in the right places.
 Then another layer of Archie's Base over all.
 I wanted to see if the small dots would turn out a different shade, but they didn't really.
 I finished with blobs of Blue Snowflake on the rim, which just ran like beautiful blue flux.
 My favourite piece to date.

 I got some new Coyote glazes, so this was an experiment with seeing how the grooves would affect the glazes, and also a test for the new colours.
-I brushed on Gun Metal Green on the bottom 2/3s inside and out, Fairy Rose on the top 1/3, the dots of Running Hot Chowder at the top of each groove.
+I brushed on Gun Metal Green on the bottom 2/3s inside and out, Fairy Rose on the top 1/3, then dots of Running Hot Chowder at the top of each groove.
 I love the peacock tail effect I got on the outside.
 And I think Gun Metal Green is going to become one of my favourite glazes.

 My newest favourite!
 I think I'm getting better at this.
 I did a base of Albany Slip Brown, then large dots of Running Hot Chowder around the top edge, straddling grooves carved into the clay.
 I followed with Textured Autumn all over.